-Sure it doesn’t feel okay…and thanks to NaNo’s little graphs it probably doesn’t look okay either.
-Mine looks like I took a snooze halfway up Everest and froze to death.
+Sure it doesn’t feel okay, and thanks to NaNo’s little graphs it probably doesn’t look okay either.
+Here’s mine from my first ever attempt at CampNaNoWriMo in 2018.
+It looks like I took a snooze halfway up Everest and froze to death.

 Guess what?
 It’s okay.